arun1729/cog/README.md

 ```
 pip install cogdb
 ```
-Cog is graph database implemented purely in python.
+Cog is a graph database implemented purely in python.
 Torque is Cog's graph query language.
-Cog also provides low level API to its fast key-value store.
+Cog also provides a low level API to its fast key-value store.

-Cog is ideal for python applications that does not required a full featured database.
-Cog can easily be used as library from within the Python application.
+Cog is ideal for python applications that does not require a full featured database.
+Cog can easily be used as a library from within a Python application.
 It is written purely in Python so it has no dependencies other than Python standard library.

 ## Torque is a query language inspired by Gizmo
 Cog stores graph as triples: